30 steps towards company citizenship for the smaller business

 - Employee wellbeing is more than ‘Health & Safety’.
 Help staff live healthier lifestyles – provide fruit, bike racks, communal walking events.
 Ban doughnuts and salt from the kitchen.
 Set up a workplace slimmers’ group.
 Reduce stress – ask employees how they might work better.

-- Involve your employees more in the company – ask them how to do things better at work, how to save costs, how to be a better company citizen.
+- Involve your employees more in the company – ask them how to do things better at work, how to save costs, how your company can be a better company citizen.

 If all else fails…